 If a motorist passes a stopped school bus and strikes a child causing bodily injury, the driver will be charged with a Class I felony, punishable by 15 months in prison and given fines discretionary by the court.

 It is not uncommon for motorists to drive recklessly when approaching a school bus.
 When you see the amber lights on a school bus, that means the motorist should start slowing down.
 The bus driver is activating the amber lights to give the motorist notice that they are getting ready to activate the red lights and stop.
 Driving recklessly to get around a school bus that is driving safely, not only endangers the motorist, but also the children on the school bus.

 Help keep the children of Onslow County Schools safe.
 The North Carolina School Bus Safety organization has compiled some very useful information about the North Carolina School Bus Stop Law.
 Your School Passenger Bus Stop is a short video about the safety of children during a passenger stop.
 Please refer to the related link North Carolina School Bus Stop Law for specific diagrams.

 Slow down to the posted speed limit in a school zone.
 Speeding in a school zone will cost violators 10 times more than last year, after a fine increase went into effect on Thursday, August 25, 2011.
 The N.C.
 General Assembly increased the speeding penalty in school zones and on school property from $25 to $250.
 The General Statute carries an accessment of 5 points on the motorists license,and an increase in your insurance.

 School zones are in effect to protect children while they are walking to and from school.
-Motorist should be aware the lower speed in the school zone now that school is in session.
+Motorists should be aware of the lower speed in the school zone now that school is in session.
 Generally, the school zone speed limits are in effect a half-hour prior to the start of the school day, and again for a half-hour in the afternoon after the students have been dismissed for the day.